-The following criteria assist in distinguishing between Rule 8:5 and Rule 8:6:
+The following criteria assist in distinguishing between Rule $\underline{8:5}$ and Rule $\underline{8:6}$:

 - a.
-What defines 'particularly reckless'? - · assaults and assault-similar actions
+What defines 'particularly reckless'?

+- assaults and assault-similar actions

-- ruthless or irresponsible actions without any sense of proper behaviour - · unrestrained hitting - malevolent actions - b.
-What defines 'particularly dangerous'? - actions against an unprotected opponent - extremely risky and serious actions endangering the opponent's health - c.
-What defines 'premeditated action'? - intentional and deliberately committed malicious action - wilful action against the body of the opponent just to destroy the opponent's action - d.
+- ruthless or irresponsible actions without any sense of proper behaviour

+- unrestrained hitting

+- malevolent actions

+- b.
+What defines 'particularly dangerous'?

+- actions against an unprotected opponent

+- extremely risky and serious actions endangering the opponent's health

+- c.
+What defines 'premeditated action'?

+- intentional and deliberately committed malicious action

+- wilful action against the body of the opponent just to destroy the opponent's action - d.
 What defines 'malicious action'? - sneaky and hidden action against the unprepared opponent - e.
 What defines 'without any relation to the game situation'? - actions committed far away from the player in possession of the ball - actions without any relation to game tactics

-Court player entering the goal area (8:71)
+Court player or goalkeeper blocking or catching a shot directed at an empty goal while entering the goal area (8:8)